kubernetes/community/contributors/design-proposals/storage/csi-migration.md

 And at this point users doing their own deployment and not installing the GCE PD CSI driver encounter an error.

+## Plugin Availability (Installation)
+When Migration goes Beta and is turned on by default we have the issue of how to get the drivers on to the clusters.
+We have to consider what to do with both new clusters, as well as existing clusters that may already be using storage.
+We also have to consider what to do with both cloud storage solutions, and all the other non-cloud specific drivers.

+### New Clusters (Cloud Drivers)
+For new clusters we can modify the `cluster-up` scripts to deploy the cloud storage drivers automatically with cluster bring-up depending on which cloud the cluster is being brought up on.
+For example if we `cluster-up` on GCE we would just install the GCE PD CSI Driver by default.
+Each Cloud Provider can also provide their own mechanism adding drivers in their own managed solutions.

+### Upgraded Clusters (Cloud Drivers)
+For upgraded clusters the respective cloud drivers should be installed on upgrade.
+If there is no good universal hook to install things onto a cluster on upgrade then we fallback to the behavior described in the next section "Missing Drivers."

+### Non-Cloud and Missing Drivers
+For non-cloud and other miscellaneous missing drivers the question of installation becomes more nuanced.
+We have to strike a balance between unexpected resource consumption (installing everything would be unnecessary and wasteful) and user grief (in-tree drivers no longer work because CSI Drivers are not installed).
+There are a couple options we could take here:

+#### Automatic Installation
+One option is to create a tool that installs CSI Drivers automatically based on storage classes present.
+Since the storage classes for in-tree plugins have "well known" provisioner names we could concieve of a tool that scans all storage classes in the system and installs the drivers present in the storage classes on the cluster.
+This tool could potentially also be run as a controller that watches storage classes that acts whenever a storage class is updated, created, or deleted.

+Pros:
+* All "used" drivers are installed
+* All "unused" drivers can be uninstalled
+* Set it and forget it
+* Does not affect user workloads (all the work and changes happen on the admin side when storage classes change)

+Cons:
+* Extra controller watching the Storage Class API
+* Tool has a dependency on CSI Driver Registry to know what drivers are already installed

+Another option is to install the driver on first use of the plugin, when we try to use an in-tree plugin we check for existence of the driver and install it if it doesn't exist.
+Pros:
+* No manual intervention necessary
+* Drivers installed if and only if they are necessary

+Cons:
+* Hard to tell whether driver exists or just in transient failure
+* Resource usage inscreases because of driver deployment at unexpected time (attach of a volume)
+* Latency for first usage of in-tree driver

+#### Manual Installation
+A manual installation option (that can also be used as fallback if automatic installation fails or is not done) also requires some choosing.
+The main concern here is that the controllers should not panic when the drivers do not exist or are not responding.
+The ideal situation is that they print out a nice error message such as "Your administrator has turned on the CSI Migration feature, in order to continue using this plugin please contact your administrator to install the CSI DRIVER (LINK)."
+This could be enforced as a validating admission webhook for new objects, as well as in the operation generator layer for existing objects or ones that were not caught by the admission validation (we have CSI Driver Registration objects now to see what drivers are installed).

+#### Installation Conclusions
+The problem with using a Manual installation option only is that this "breaks the in-tree API" that we are trying our hardest not to break.
+The Manual Installation option should be implemented as a backup but should only be encountered in a situation where the Automatic Installation method has either failed or did not run.
+Based on the fact that we want to minimize user disruption, it seems that the best Automatic Installation method to use is the installation tool that runs as a controller.

 ## Testing
 ### Standard